-Operating through the Chickasaw Nation Department of Family Advocacy, the Indian Child Welfare Service is a program that advocates for and protects children who have been removed from their home due to neglect, physical, sexual or emotional abuse.
+Operating through the Chickasaw Nation Department of Family Advocacy, Child Welfare Services is a program that advocates for and protects children who have been removed from their home due to neglect, physical, sexual or emotional abuse.
 Tribal social workers provide court advocacy and assist in the reunification process.

 - Birth certificates

 - Child(ren) removed or at risk of removal from the home and/or parents